Sandy4321/ML-Model-Deployment/README.md

 # Cardiovascular-Prediction-Deployment

-This is a project to elaborate the cardiovascular predictive model and its deployment on production using Flask API
+This is a project to elaborate the cardiovascular predictive model and its deployment for production using Flask API

 # Prerequisites